Azure/azure-quickstart-templates/application-workloads/jboss/jboss-eap-clustered-vmss-rhel/README.md

     3.2 Once your CLI session is ready, authenticate with your Azure account.
 Refer to [Signing in with Azure CLI](https://docs.microsoft.com/cli/azure/authenticate-azure-cli?view=azure-cli-latest) for assistance.

     3.3 Verify the RHEL BYOS images are available in your subscription by running the following CLI command.
-If your RHEL BYOS is not listed, please refer to #2 and ensure that your Azure subscription is activated for RHEL BYOS images.
+If your RHEL BYOS is not listed, please refer to #2 and ensure that your Azure subscription is activated for RHEL BYOS image.

     `az vm image list --offer rhel-byos --all`